Site last updated: Tuesday, June 30, 2026

 The wildlife center has two more eagles it’s preparing to release and two more in its care.

-Even with its “feisty” personality.
+Even with his “feisty” personality.

-State Game Warden Kolton Boyer said the location was also chosen for its access to water and prey.
+State game warden Kolton Boyer said the location was also chosen for its access to water and prey.
 This was his first time seeing an eagle be released.

 “It was just really cool to see that,” he said.